Do therapists love their clients?

 Therapists’ love can be genuine, heartfelt, nuanced and layered.
 And real.

 Most therapists won’t tell their clients directly that they love them.
-There are many reasons why they don’t, some rooted in therapeutic effectiveness, and some rooted in an anxiety that it could be interpreted as manipulative or misread as an invitation.
+There are many reasons why they don’t, some rooted in therapeutic effectiveness, and some because of concerns that it could be interpreted as manipulative or misread as an invitation.
+It’s not always helpful, and depending on the situation, it could even be quite the opposite.

 But even if they don’t say so directly: Therapists love their clients.